xuan07472/ultralytics/docs/yolov5/tutorials/clearml_logging_integration.md

 But this can be any dataset you wish.
 Feel free to use your own, as long as you keep to this folder structure.

-Next, ⚠️**copy the corresponding yaml file to the root of the dataset folder**⚠️.
-This yaml files contains the information ClearML will need to properly use the dataset.
-You can make this yourself too, of course, just follow the structure of the example yamls.
+Next, ⚠️**copy the corresponding YAML file to the root of the dataset folder**⚠️.
+This YAML files contains the information ClearML will need to properly use the dataset.
+You can make this yourself too, of course, just follow the structure of the example YAMLs.

 Basically we need the following keys: `path`, `train`, `test`, `val`, `nc`, `names`.